CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

 A fake link has been strategically embedded among real ones; specifically within the login link, to seem more authentic and increase the likelihood of the recipient clicking on it.
 The Social Engineer Toolkit leverages its website cloning and credential harvesting capabilities to launch phishing email attacks, through the Spear-Phishing and Mass Mailer menu options.

+Unfortunately, we couldn't incorporate these tactics into this project due to technical constraints.
+However, with additional time and further configurations, these attack vectors could potentially be utilized to execute a variety of campaigns.
+I've included images of these vectors to underscore the various attack avenues that are available.

 *Spear-Phishing Menu.*
 ![01a_SE_Spearphishing_options](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/36d27d14-3917-4d99-8c3a-d47e6798ac1e)

 *Spear-Phishing Payload Options.*
 ![mass email attack payloads](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/6f473b83-5f85-423d-9ba6-b71c2921975e)

+These payloads exploit various vulnerabilities in popular software, including Microsoft Windows, Adobe products, and third-party applications.
+The potential risks include unauthorized access, compromise of sensitive information, and the execution of malicious code on affected systems.

 *Mass Mailer Menu.*
 ![01e_SE_Mass_Mailer_Attack_options](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/0196b44e-a7f0-4990-bd51-c532dad29652)